 Common Causes

-Sprocket teeth wear down over time, especially when operating in abrasive conditions or with a stretched chain.
-This wear can lead to poor engagement with the chain, causing slippage and reduced efficiency. - Degraded Rollers
+Worn Sprocket Teeth Sprocket teeth wear down over time, especially when operating in abrasive conditions or with a stretched chain.
+This wear can lead to poor engagement with the chain, causing slippage and reduced efficiency.

 Recommended Repairs